 Three different gift guides for men — from Esquire, Good Housekeeping, and Ask Men — agree that the Novel duffle bag from Herschel Supply Company is the perfect travel bag or gym bag for every guy.
 Made from sturdy yet lightweight polyester fabric in a choice of five colors, it’s a suitable size for a weekend trip or a gym visit.

-- Sega Genesis Mini.
-This mini version of the Sega Genesis system came out in 1989.
+If he prefers Sega games, try the Sega Genesis Mini.
+It’s the mini version of the Sega Genesis system that came out in 1989.
 It comes with two wired controllers, various cords and cables, and 42 Sega games, from Sonic the Hedgehog to Street Fighter 2.

 In the Field Agent survey of what men want for the holidays, clothing didn’t even make the top 10.
-A lot of guys just aren’t that into clothes.
-If you’ve got a boyfriend like this, there’s no point in trying to change him by giving him nice clothing.
+If you’ve got a boyfriend like that, there’s no point in trying to change him by giving him nice clothing.
 He’ll wear it for your sake, but given his druthers, he’d spend his entire life in sweats.

-So instead, show him you love him just as he is by getting him some great sweats.
-Brushed fleece sweatpants from J.Crew combine classic styling with incredibly soft and warm fleece fabric.
-For a slightly dressier look at a lower price, choose the Rival fleece pants from Under Armor.
+So instead, show him you love him just as he is by getting him some comfy sweats.
+Berber fleece sweatpants from Aprsfn combine classic styling with incredibly warm fleece fabric.
+For a slightly dressier look, choose the Rival fleece pants from Under Armor.
 Their straight-leg styling doesn’t scream “sweats,” but reviewers say they’re still very soft and comfortable.

 Or for something that’s built to last, treat him to the 30 Year Sweatshirt.
 Made by British designer Tom Cridland, this eco-friendly clothing choice comes with a 30-year guarantee.
 If it suffers any damage during that time, your guy can send it back to the manufacturer, and they’ll repair it and return it free of charge.